wesleyajavon/woodpecker-nextjs/CART_SYSTEM_DOCUMENTATION.md

 ## Overview

 This document describes the complete multi-item cart and order system implemented for the Woodpecker beats platform.
-The system allows users to add multiple beats to their cart, checkout in a single transaction, and receive individual download links for each purchased beat.
+The system allows users to add multiple beats to their cart with different license types, checkout in a single transaction, and receive individual download links for each purchased beat based on their selected license.

 ## 🏗️ Architecture